 vi Change in law

-The authority will assume the risk of changes in law that expressly discriminate against the contractor or the project as well as changes of law that specifically refer to the provision of services of the type being provided by the contractor.
+The authority will assume the risk of changes in law that expressly discriminate against the contractor or that specifically refer to the provision of services of the type being provided by the contractor.

 The authority may share in the cost of meeting capital expenditure arising as a result of other unforeseeable changes in law during the operational period (with the contractor expected to price in the impact of general changes in law during the construction period).